gtaylormb/opl3_fpga/README.md

 ## Serial command line interface

-I've just added a simple command line interface.
+I've added a simple command line interface for playing songs.
 Set your terminal to 115200 baud, 8-N-1.

     Welcome to the OPL3 FPGA